Copyright, Designs and Patents Act 1988: Territorial application

-Part I of the Act (copyright provisions) extends to the whole of the United Kingdom (s.
-157); amendments by Order in Council extended the Act to Bermuda and Gibraltar.
-Works originating (by publication or nationality/domicile of the author) in the Isle of Man or the following former dependent territories qualify for copyright under the Act: Antigua, Dominica, Gambia, Grenada, Guyana, Jamaica, Kiribati, Lesotho, St. Christopher-Nevis, St. Lucia, Swaziland and Tuvalu.
-All other countries of origin whose works qualified for United Kingdom copyright under the UK Copyright Act 1911, also known as the Imperial Copyright Act of 1911, or the 1956 Acts continue to qualify under this Act (para.
+Part I of the act (copyright provisions) extends to the whole of the United Kingdom (s.
+157); amendments by Order in Council extended the act to Bermuda and Gibraltar.
+Works originating (by publication or nationality/domicile of the author) in the Isle of Man or the following former dependent territories qualify for copyright under the act: Antigua, Dominica, Gambia, Grenada, Guyana, Jamaica, Kiribati, Lesotho, St. Christopher-Nevis, St. Lucia, Swaziland and Tuvalu.
+All other countries of origin whose works qualified for United Kingdom copyright under the UK Copyright Act 1911 and Copyright Act 1956 continue to qualify under this act (para.
 4(3) of Schedule 1).

 Works subject to copyright

-The Act simplifies the different categories of work which are protected by copyright, eliminating the specific treatment of engravings and photographs.
+The act simplifies the different categories of work which are protected by copyright, eliminating the specific treatment of engravings and photographs.